OrderLab/ePass/IR/Readme.md

 - [ ] Add "use result" flag to some functions that may have exceptions
 - [ ] Logging
 - [ ] Env
+- [ ] If ALU ops (including cond jmp) use 64 bits const, load it to register

 # TODO